base/base/docs/specs/protocol/predeploys.md

 implementations as well as allowing for more integration with hardhat/foundry network forking.

-Predeploy addresses exist in 1 byte namespace `0x42000000000000000000000000000000000000xx`.
+Predeploy addresses exist in a prefixed namespace `0x4200000000000000000000000000000000000xxx`.
-Proxies are set at each possible predeploy address except for the `GovernanceToken` and the `ProxyAdmin`.
+Proxies are set at the first 2048 addresses in the namespace, except for the addresses reserved for the `GovernanceToken` and `WETH` predeploys.

 The `LegacyERC20ETH` predeploy lives at a special address `0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000` and there is no proxy deployed at that account.